tlecommunity/v2/site/content/server/docker-setup.md

 ---
 date: 2022-10-31
 type: 'page'
+title: 'Docker Setup'
 ---

-# Docker Setup

 Docker documentation can be found [here](https://docs.docker.com).

-Docker works with `containers` which you can think of as lightweight virtual machines.
+Docker works with containers which you can think of as lightweight virtual machines.
 They can be built once, and deployed in many places.

-A docker image has been created to allow Lacuna Expanse to be run from Linux, in OS X or Windows.

 To provide some context: if you were to set up a server from scratch, you would need to do so either on a Linux server, or a virtual machine running